Severe Thunderstorm Warning issued for Ellis, Ness, Trego by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Ellis, Ness, Trego by NWS

-Effective: 2021-08-15 05:13:00 CDT Expires: 2021-08-15 06:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Ellis; Ness; Trego The National Weather Service in Dodge City has issued a * Severe Thunderstorm Warning for Northeastern Ness County in west central Kansas Eastern Trego County in west central Kansas Southwestern Ellis County in central Kansas * Until 600 AM CDT. * At 513 AM CDT, a severe thunderstorm was located near Ogallah, moving south at 25 mph.
+Effective: 2021-08-15 05:30:00 CDT Expires: 2021-08-15 06:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Ellis; Ness; Trego A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 AM CDT FOR NORTHEASTERN NESS...EASTERN TREGO AND SOUTHWESTERN ELLIS COUNTIES At 529 AM CDT, a severe thunderstorm was located near Cedar Bluff, moving south at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Cedar Bluff.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Ellis, Wakeeney, Ogallah, Trego Center, Cedar Bluff and Riga.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0